 People who don’t catch the condition early can go on to develop severe hearing loss.
 An inability to detect incoming sounds leads to a negative feedback loop.
 Lack of stimulation of the nerve fibers causes parts of the brain responsible for interpreting noises to atrophy.
 Eventually, they become less able to process incoming signals, and the whole system starts to fail.

 You can, however, control hearing loss by wearing hearing aids.
 Again, talk with your doctor and find out the steps to take for hearing aids or other means of improving your hearing.
+If you think this is going to be a suitable option for you then looking into other matters associated with hearing aids could prove useful, such as answering popular questions like are hearing aids tax deductible?
+Thankfully, most of your questions might be answered online to help you decide on the best steps for you.

 Diabetes is a condition that develops when the body can’t produce enough insulin to remove sugar from the blood.
 High glucose levels in the bloodstream can cause enormous damage to certain parts of the body, including the eyes, kidneys, and brain in extreme cases.
 Type 2 is prevalent in my family.
 This is something that we could prevent with a proper diet.
 (If only my mom didn’t cook so darn good!)
 So this is something that is always in the back of mind to look out for.